-A solid application process that sets your candidates up for success will also make your job of choosing the right candidate easier, reduce your time to hire and position you as an attractive employer in relation to competition.
+A solid application process that sets candidates up for success will also make the job of choosing the right candidate easier, reduce time to hire and position the business as an attractive employer in relation to competition.

 To succeed in today’s war for talent, you should:

 - Put yourself in your Candidate’s shoes to identify gaps in your application process